awsdocs/aws-kms-developer-guide/doc_source/viewing-keys-cli.md

 The [GetKeyPolicy](https://docs.aws.amazon.com/kms/latest/APIReference/API_GetKeyPolicy.html) operation gets the key policy that is attached to the CMK\.
 To identify the CMK, use its key ID or key ARN\.
 You must also specify the policy name, which is always `default`\. \(If your output is difficult to read, add the `--output text` option to your command\.\)

+For examples in multiple programming languages, see [Getting a key policy](programming-key-policies.md#get-policy)\.

 ```
 $ aws kms get-key-policy --key-id 1234abcd-12ab-34cd-56ef-1234567890ab --policy-name default